ropensci/dynamite/README.md

 The `dynamite` package provides easy-to-use interface for Bayesian inference of complex panel data.
-The main features distinguishing the package and the underlying methodology from many other approaches are
+The main features distinguishing the package and the underlying methodology from many other approaches are:

--   Support for both time-varying and time-invariant effects
+-   Support for both time-varying and time-invariant effects.
--   Joint modelling of multiple measurements per individual (multiple channels)
+-   Joint modeling of multiple measurements per individual (multiple channels).
 -   Support for non-gaussian observations.
--   Realistic counterfactual predictions which take account the dynamic structure of the model
+-   Realistic counterfactual predictions which take into account the dynamic structure of the model.
--   Clear quantification of parameter and predictive uncertainty due to Bayesian approach
+-   Clear quantification of parameter and predictive uncertainty due to a Bayesian approach.
 -   User-friendly and efficient R interface with state-of-the-art estimation via Stan.